 So long boring potatoes!
 Hello crispy, delicious, seasoned to perfection potatoes... in 15 minutes!
 Making air fryer potatoes in the ONLY way that I make potatoes now!

-I love to make potatoes in the air fryer for quick weeknight dinners.
+I love to make potato cubes in the air fryer for quick weeknight dinners.
 And when I do I always made a big batch so that I have leftovers.
-I'll add them to salads, omelettes, or serve as breakfast potatoes!
+I'll add them to salads, omelettes, or to serve as breakfast potatoes!
 So versatile!
 Or, I can eat them plain with some air fryer boiled eggs for a super easy snack.

 Plus?
 Potatoes are SO affordable!
 Key to my budget meal planning.
 If you haven't gotten into meal planning yet be sure to checkout my blog post on my top 5 tips for meal planning for beginners!